Public Payment Infrastructure in Europe should become a reality

 Europe has spent two decades regulating retail payments :

-- We enforced instant payment at low fees (SCT Inst)
+• They enforced instant payment at low fees (SEPA Credit Transfer Instant – SCT Inst)

-- We designed RTGS systems, roughly saying the rails (TARGET2, TIPS)
+• They designed RTGS (Real Time Gross Settlement) systems, roughly saying the rails (TARGET2, TIPS)

 I am talking about a real public payment infrastructure owned in Europe, designed in the interest of Europeans.

 As a result, Europe remains dependent on private schemes, Visa, Mastercard, and increasingly Big Tech for Retail Payments.
-These are not public utilities; they are relying on market-driven logic, sometimes disconnected from the basic needs of Europeans.
+We cannot say they are of public interest; they are relying on market-driven logic, sometimes disconnected from the basic needs of Europeans.

 We, Europeans, understand the value of vital public infrastructure.
 In every essential sector, we accept that competition can exist, but only on top of guaranteed, fair, and publicly governed access.
-Infrastructure is not just a service, it’s a shared foundation.
-And when it matters, we organize ourselves to protect it.
+Infrastructure cannot be not just a service.
+And when it matters, we organise ourselves to protect it.

 Take the following examples across sectors:

-- Electricity: The grid is publicly owned by Member States.
+• Electricity: Member States are the owners of the public Grid.
 Providers compete to sell electricity but the wires are public, and access is regulated.

 These systems are not perfect.
-They are fragmented.
+Their fragmentation can be high.
 They evolve slowly.
 But they are governed as public goods.

 And one principle remains constant: Access is guaranteed, costs are controlled, and a binding authority can intervene.

-In contrast, with payments where coordinated fragmentation and a total lack of public interoperability are considered normal.
-Where there is no public right of access, no baseline guarantee, no body with the power to impose rules in the name of the public interest.
+In contrast, Payments are coordinated through fragmentation with a total lack of public interoperability.
+It is considered normal, we do not grant public right of access, a baseline guarantee.
+No governmental body has the power to impose rules in the name of the public interest.

 The losers, all the users of the service.